|

 Explain safety issues concerning lockout/tagout procedures, personal protection using assured grounding and isolation programs, confirm space entry and fall protection systems.

-Students will be able to understand hand bending.
+Students will understand hand bending.

 Identify the methods of hand bending conduit.